Integration Guide

 archive_after_days = 30

 Archival runs every archive_interval_secs (default 1 hour).
-Events are grouped by (user_id, day), compressed, and uploaded.
-Archived events are deleted from SQLite; VACUUM reclaims disk space.
-S3 connectivity is verified at startup.
+Events are grouped by (user_id, day), compressed with zstd, and uploaded.
+Archived events are tombstoned in KeplorDB; segment GC reclaims their disk space on the next sweep.
+S3 connectivity is verified at startup with a HEAD probe.

 Important: Set archive_after_days lower than your shortest retention tier, or GC will delete events before archival.
 See Event Archival for the full lifecycle.